Introduction – What is it all about

-This blog turned out to practically step-by-step instruction (tutorial) how to write cross-platform 3D app (game) from scratch.
+This blog has evolved into a practical, step-by-step guide on writing a cross-platform 3D app (game) from scratch.

-To write own game is my old dream.
-Now I know how to do it right.
+Writing own game is my old dream.
+Now, I finally know how to do it right.

 Have a few ideas in mind what it could be, haven’t decided yet.
 Maybe something like this?: